eanger/cubicle/readme.md

     office themed, "mini game" from eggs

 To do:
-* replace chair mob with worker guy and remove hero entity
 * make CLICK create a chair entity at mouse position
 * bring in event queue: on click, new create chair job is created.
 When worker isn't busy, take task off queue and go to that place.
 When he arrives, build chair and liberate worker.